File Submission Guidelines

 Should any disputes occur within the context of our websites and services, these permissions will be referred to by staff who will attempt to enforce your wishes, within reason.
 If another Nexus Mods user does not adhere to posted permission statements, their account may be subject to moderation based on review.

-If you give your permission to another author for them to use your work within their own modifications, then, pending a breach of whatever terms you decided, you cannot take back that permission once the other user's file has been released.
+If you give your permission to another author for them and/or others to use your work, then, pending a breach of whatever terms you decided, you cannot take back that permission once the other user(s)'s file has been released.